Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 # Overview

-Today's class is meant to introduce students to the .NET Software developement framework.
+Today's class is meant to introduce students to the .NET software developement framework.
 This class will focus on understanding .NET concepts, writting c# and getting a feel for using .NET App Models such as ASP.NET Core web app.

 # Class Objectives